Global-Health-Engineering/group-safety/03-biological-safety/README.md

 #### <a name="measures_ii_b"></a>6.ii.b Laboratory safety rules

 The staff of GHE adhere to the legally binding "Principles of good microbiological practice" according to Annex 3 of SAMV.
 Based on it, the laboratory rules applicable to the laboratory of GHE are adapted and supplemented accordingly.
-The laboratory rules are described in [Appendix 10](appendices/10_lab_rules.md).
+The laboratory rules are described in [Appendix 5 of the Operational Safety Concept](../../01-operational-safety/appendices/05_general_lab_workshop_rules.md).

 #### <a name="measures_ii_c"></a>6.ii.c Use of class 2 safety cabinet

 Correct operation and use, including regular maintenance of the safety cabinets, are essential for protecting people and the environment, as well as for the quality of research and test results and are explained in detail in a separate information sheet.
 GHE is responsible for the maintenance of the safety cabinets.
-[Appendix 11](appendices/11_use_of_class_2_cabinets.md) contains information on the use of class 2 safety cabinets.
+[Appendix 11](appendices/10_use_of_class_2_cabinets.md) contains information on the use of class 2 safety cabinets.

 ### <a name="measures_iii"></a>6.iii Training and information to ensure safety at work